Rohanbm19/FlashFocus/FlashFocus/README.md

 ---

-## 📄 License

-This project is provided "as-is" — add a license file or replace this section with your preferred license.

----

 ## 📌 Contact

-If you'd like suggestions or help adding features (e.g., persistence, stats, or theming), open an issue or message the repo owner.
+If you'd like suggestions or help adding features , open an issue or message the repo owner.